-p.
-21 Bar 153 R.H.
+Bar 153 R.H.
 The second crotchet in the bar can be performed in three ways:

-- as in the main text without the arpeggio;

-- as in the main text with the arpeggio (c^2 simultaneously with the L.H. octave);

-- in the version given in the variant.

-p.
-23 Bar 169 R.H.
+- as in the main text without the arpeggio; - as in the main text with the arpeggio ( $c^2$ simultaneously with the L.H. octave); - in the version given in the variant. - Bar 169 R.H.
 The interpretation of the fingering added by Chopin in one of the pupil's copies poses certain difficulties.
-The most two fingers.
+The most that Chopin had in mind a triple, simultaneous striking with two fingers.
 This type of exceptional expressive fingering appears possibly also in Mazurka in A minor op.
 59, no. 1, bar 25.